ivan-markov-666/custom-robot-framework/README.md

 # custom-robot-framework
-This repo contains custom edition of Robot Framework.
-This frame can be one good start for every new project.
+This repo will contain a custom edition of Robot Framework.
+This frame can be a good start for every new project.
+The custom frame is still under development.
+The main branch will be updated soon, so stay tuned!